bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 of the fstab file to include the large Data partition and possibly the "boot" and other partitions.

-## Shutdown and power down the Seagate Central
+## Shutdown and power off the Seagate Central
 Before shutting down the unit run the following commands to clear the disk of any cached debian repository files and logs which can consume a large amount of space.